sherzodbek-ortiq/events/README.md

-Confirmation emails are not send, as I wasn't able to find free SMTP Email and password are validated by devise default validator
+Confirmation emails are not send, as I wasn't able to find free SMTP Email and password are validated by devise default validator Webpacker is used for importing css
+Additional feature: the account is locked after 5 unsuccessful attempts of login.
+The account is unlocked after 1 hour

 ## Requrements